 Storing and cleaning western saddle pads

-- No washing machines!
-No dryers!
-No soap!
+- Don’t use washing machines and no dryers.
+Avoid soap, too.
 This is true for most western saddle pads.

 - Brush and air dry after every single use – putting a western saddle pad away damp and coated in hair will damage your pad over time.
 (And may lead to some *funky* smells and skin conditions.)

 - Minimize the need to wash your big western saddle pad by using an English “baby pad” underneath and against your horse.
-Machine washable, and will absorb a ton of sweat.
+Small and thin baby pads are machine washable and absorb a lot of sweat.
 Don’t worry, your horse won’t start prancing.

-This western saddle pad is not contoured, and therefore I’m not going to use it.
+This western saddle pad is not contoured, so I won’t use it.
 How can your horse’s withers lift if there’s nowhere for him to go?